minhhahl/binance_exporter/README.md

 ## Solution

-- Use [binance-connector-python](https://github.com/binance/binance-connector-python) to get data from SPOT API
+- Use [binance-connector-python](https://github.com/binance/binance-connector-python) to get data from SPOT API.
 - All questions from 1 to 5 are processed in 2 mains files:
-  - `binance_exporter/assignment.py`
+  - `binance_exporter/assignment.py`.
-  - `binance_exporter/data_processor.py`
+  - `binance_exporter/data_processor.py`.
-- Use `prometheus-client` to provice Prometheus Metrics format in question 6
+- Use `prometheus-client` to provice Prometheus Metrics format in question 6.
-- Use `unittest` to write test in `tests` directory
+- Use `unittest` to write test in `tests` directory.
-- Use `coverage` to generate code coverage
+- Use `coverage` to generate code coverage.
-- Use `pylint` for check coding convention and quality checker
+- Use `pylint` for check coding convention and quality checker.
-- When processing data, using `lamda` function and functional programing like `map, filter` to make code is short and easier to read
+- When processing data, using `lamda` function and functional programing like `map, filter` to make code is short and easier to read.
-- Build docker image and prepare `docker-compose` so the application could run on differrent environment and ready to setup CI/CD
+- Build docker image and prepare `docker-compose` so the application could run on differrent environment.
+Run `prometheus` to verify that it could scape metrics from our exporter.
-- Use `make` to run common tasks while developing
+- Use `make` to run common tasks while developing.

 ### Requirements